 (vi) Beatty River Project

-The Company acquired a 25% interest in the Beatty River Project, which is located in the western Athabasca Basic, from JCU (Canada) Exploration Company, Limited ("JCU") by funding \$858,118 in exploration expenditures and by making a payment to JCU of \$3,441.
+The Company has a 25% interest in the Beatty River Project, which is located in the western Athabasca Basin and earned into JCU (Canada) Exploration Company, Limited's ("JCU") interest.
+AREVA is the operator of this project.